trizen/sidef-book/syntax_and_semantics/constructs/gather_take.md

 # gather/take

-The `gather/take` construct  was borrowed from Perl 6 and it's an interesting one.
+The `gather/take` construct  was borrowed from Raku and it's an interesting one.

 ```ruby
 var arr = gather {